Vakhtang Kikabidze: As an actor

 In the late 1960s, Buba rose to fame as an actor in the Soviet movie industry, focusing his work on Georgian Soviet movies, though he played in several Russian movies as well, including Don't Grieve (1969), for which he was awarded best performance of a male role at the 1970 film festival "Cartakhan-70", and Hopelessly Lost (1972).
-His most famous role was as Mimino in the eponymous 1977 movie, a helicopter pilot dreaming of flying to the United States.
+His most famous role was as Mimino in the eponymous 1977 movie, a helicopter pilot dreaming of piloting Tu-144.
 The movie would become an iconic motion picture in the Soviet world and received several national and international awards.
 Buba became a household name in Georgia and Russia with movies like Melodies of the Vere Neighborhood (1974) and the miniseries TASS Is Authorized to Declare...
 (1984).
 In 1999, his star was opened in Moscow's Star Square.
 His last film, Fortune (Fortuna), was directed by the famous Georgian and Soviet film director Georgi Daneliya in 2000.